suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: All Types

-If a third party obtains a key or even indirect access to a key, for example in an HSM, then they can perform the same actions as the legitimate owner of the key.
+If a third party obtains a key or even indirect access to a key, for example in an hardware security module (HSM), then they can perform the same actions as the legitimate owner of the key.
 If the key is trusted for firmware update, then the third party can perform firmware updates as though they were the legitimate owner of the key.

 For example, if manifest signing is performed on a server connected to the internet, an attacker may compromise the server and then be able to sign manifests, even if the keys for manifest signing are held in an HSM that is accessed by the server.